gobolinux/Documentation/Use-flags.md

 simple.

-In all cases, only the variables and functions for flags that are both enabled and listed in the (Build)?Dependencies file will be applied, and others have no effect even if the flag is enabled.
+In all cases, only the variables and functions for flags that are both enabled and listed in the `(Build)?Dependencies` file will be applied, and others have no effect even if the flag is enabled.
 This avoids looping through many inapplicable flags several times during the Compile process.

-The flags enabled for a given compilation are saved into Resources/UseFlags in the installed program directory.
+The flags enabled for a given compilation are saved into `Resources/UseFlags` in the installed program directory.
 This enables tools such as Freshen to display which flags have changed state since the last installation of a given program, or find programs that could benefit from recompilation.

-== Use Flags in Tools Development ==
+## Use Flags in Tools Development

 Flags are accessed from the shell through the UseFlags script, which takes either a program name or a recipe directory as its first